jrieker/CardGamesSolution/README.md

  - Move cards from the waste or tableau to the foundation if they are the next in suit and order
  - Draw cards from the stock pile into the waste, one at a time
  - You can move full stacks between tableau columns if they follow the color and order rule
- - The UI updates automatically after every move using the game state sent from the backend

 ## Blackjack